 Matija Strniša's most recent work includes the score for the internationally successful South Korean feature film, House of Hummingbird, which had its world premiere at the Busan International Film Festival 2018 in the “New Currents” Section.
 It went on to win the KNN Audience Award and the NETPAC Award and was premiered in Europe at the 2019 edition of Berlin International Film Festival where it was awarded the Grand Prize in the "Generation 14plus section" as Best Film.
 Bora Kim's debut premiered in North America at the 2019 Tribeca International Film Festival and was awarded as Best International Narrative Feature.

 Strniša's music has been recorded by the German Film Orchestra Babelsberg and the WDR Symphony Orchestra.
 In 2014, he received the Sonic Research Award (1st prize) for his composition Particles of Accordeon in Rome, Italy.
 In the same year, Strniša co-composed the music for a radio play adaptation of The Neverending Story by Michael Ende, produced by West German Radio (WDR).
 The radio play won the award for the Best Children’s German Radio Play in 2016.

-The score Matija composed for feature film Meteorstrasse opened the Perspective on German Cinema section at the 2016 Berlinale, and was also nominated as a contender for the Best Debut prize.
-His composition for the film The Power That Remains Behind was nominated for the Best Feature Film Music at the 2016 Music + Sound Awards.
-Furthermore he was nominated for the 2016 German Film Music Award in the category Upcoming Talent Award.
+The score he composed for the feature film Meteorstrasse opened the "Perspective on German Cinema" section at the 2016 Berlinale and the film received a nomination for the Best Debut prize.
+His score for the film The Power That Remains Behind was nominated for the Best Feature Film Music at the 2016 Music + Sound Awards.
+Furthermore, Strniša was nominated for the 2016 German Film Music Award in the category Upcoming Talent Award.

 He lives and works in Berlin.